microsoft/MSLab/Scenarios/AdmPwd_.E/readme.md

 # Scenario Description

-In this scenario will be ADMPWD.E deployed.
+In this scenario will be AdmPwd.E deployed.
 Its just LAPS on steroids, extended with Password Decryption Service.
 So all secrets are encrypted in Active Directory and all password requests are logged.

 The complete documentation and operation guide is available here: http://admpwd.com/documentation/